nadgowdas/protect-the-pipe-demo/policies/README.md

 1. Require ClusterTask

-2. Require a namespace
+2. Require a namespace for a pipeline

-3. Generate a pipeline run

-4. Generate a policy to generate the pipeline when a new "run" namespace is created
+3. Generate a policy to generate the pipeline when a new "run" namespace is created

 ## For Pipeline users